siberoloji/siberoloji.github.io/content/en/blog/Linux/2024-09-18-a-beginners-guide-to-solus-linux-distribution.md

 ---
 draft: false

-title:  'A Beginner'
-s Guide to Solus Linux Distribution'
+title: "A Beginner's Guide to Solus Linux Distribution "
-date: '2024-09-18T23:57:33+03:00'
+date: 2024-09-18T23:57:33+03:00
 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))

-description:  'Solus Linux is a relatively new player in the Linux ecosystem but has been making waves with its polished user interface, performance, and simplicity. '
+description: "Solus Linux is a relatively new player in the Linux ecosystem but has been making waves with its polished user interface, performance, and simplicity. "
 url: /a-beginners-guide-to-solus-linux-distribution/
 featured_image: /images/soluslinuxillustration1.webp
 categories:
-    - 'Linux Distributions'
+    - Linux Distributions
 tags:
     - linux
-    - 'linux distributions'
+    - linux distributions
-    - 'linux distros'
+    - linux distros
-    - 'Solus Linux'
+    - Solus Linux
 ---